ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 Yes.
 Unlike C950 (Data Structures & Algorithms II), you are allowed and encouraged to use outside libraries.
 All the major languages, but particularly Python, have a wide array of highly developed ML tools.
 The C964 capstone is about applying these tools -not their development.

 **What language, libraries, and platforms should I use?**

 You can use whatever you like.
 However, we recommend using Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.
-Jupyter notebook is a great place to start for the app front end.
+Jupyter notebook is a great place to start for the app development and front end.
 Passing applications are often submitted as the notebook (.ipynb) and data files.
 Jupyter notebooks are a great way to present code and information together, but they can also progressively be developed into a more polished product.
 Students are often tempted to use Jave because of their JavaFX experience in software II, but a GUI is not required, and Python is better suited.

 A development path might look like the following:

-- Python IDE → Jupyter notebook → notebook with widgets → hosted notebook with widgets → web app.
+- Python IDE → Jupyter Notebook → notebook with widgets → hosted notebook with widgets → web app.

-Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C.
+Provided the [minimal app criteria](task2_part_c:what_does_the_application_need_to_do) are met, submitting at any point along this path will pass part C.

 **What sort of user interface do I need?
 Do I need a GUI?**

 No, a GUI is *not* required.
 Your app must be usable by the "client" to solve the proposed problem.
-If the evaluators can run your app as intended, playing the role of the "client," following your [user guide](task2_doc:userguide), then your app will be considered to have a user-friendly interface.
+If the evaluators can run your app as intended, playing the role of the "client," following your [user guide](task2_doc_d:user_guide), then your app will be considered to have a user-friendly interface.
 This can be done through a GUI and widgets, but using the command line or reading user data from a local directory will also suffice.

 <!-- TODO add to task D or polish up? -->
-(task2c:faq:limit)=
+(task2c:faq:upload_limit)=

 **My project **exceeds** the 200mb limit.
 How can I submit it?**

 As you might guess, this is a common issue.
-But evaluators only need *access* to everything.
-Access to large files can be provided with a dropbox link (say in your Google drive) -don't forget to set the share settings so they can access it!
+But evaluators only need *access* to everything necessary to develop and run your project.
+Access to large files can be provided with a cloud link (say your Google Drive) -don't forget to set the share settings so they can access it!

 %%also in doc FAQ
 (task2c:faq:linux)=

 **I only have a Linux (or Mac) machine.
 Will evaluators be able to run my code?"**

 Technically (and unfortunately), we are a "Windows" university, and all submitted projects should be able to run in Windows.
 However, being Windows-compatible is *nowhere specifically required* in the C964 rubric, and doing so would be a little silly for a computer science program.
 That said, WGU evaluators are only issued Windows 10 machines, and they may have difficulty running a Linux or Mac app without special instructions.
-Therefore, we recommend that the [user guide](task2_doc:userguide) provide explicit instructions for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), a remote machine, or using a [Linux subsystem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
-You should also provide a note when submitting to Assessments and alerting your course instructor.
+Therefore, we recommend that your [user guide](task2_doc_d:user_guide) provide explicit instructions for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), a remote machine, or using a [Linux subsystem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
+You should also provide a note when submitting to Assessments and alert your course instructor.